OXipro/OXipro-installer/README.md

 serveurURL = "http://oxproject.fr.nf:8000/" <-- set the url of the web server whit directory listing
 # name of installer window
-windowname = "OXipro launcher" <-- set the name of installer window
-# text of first text lable in GUI
+windowname = "OXipro launcher" <-- set the name of installer window windowlabletitle = "OXipro's launcher" <--set the text of first text lable in GUI windowiconame = "installer.png" <-- set name of gui icon
-windowlabletitle = "OXipro's launcher"
-# name of the installer window icon default is oxiprosinstaller.png
-windowiconame = "installer.png"
 ```
+6. **Compile the exe :**
+open a cmd in py to exe folder and run auto-py-to-exe :
+``
+python3 run.py
+``
+your default browser will open with auto-py-to-exe tab
+you have to put "Archive-V1.zip" in the script location path